soymadip/EVA_Cinehub/README.md

 * /enable - re-enable chat.
 • /ban_user  - to ban a user.
 • /unban  - to unban a user.
-• /channel - to get list of total connected channels
+• /channels - to get list of total connected channels
-• /broadcast - to broadcast a message to all users.
+• /broadcast - to broadcast a message to all users (without quote).
+• /qbroadcast - to broadcast a message to all users (with quote).
 • /batch - to create link for multiple posts.
 • /links - to create link for one post.
 • /telegraph - upload media less than 5 MB to telegraph.